knoxjeffrey/knoxjeffrey.github.io/_posts/2015-04-03-course-three-week-seven-mocks-and-stubs.markdown

 (Click on the link to read my last post on the [Beyond MVC](../../../../2015/04/03/course-three-week-seven-beyond-mvc/))

-I first quickly talk about the difference between mocks and stubs.
 Mocks in tests are used to simply record and verify expectations.
 In the example above I will use a mock to verify that ```CreditDeduction.new(current_user)``` does indeed receive the method ```deduct_credit``` but I don't care what actually happens after it receives the method.

 For example, my controller test for the create action could look like this: